Antonio Brown mocked on social media after asking for help with English paper

 Antonio Brown reached out for some college help via social media Sunday morning, but he may want to sideline term papers and start with a "prof reader" for his tweets.

 Brown asked the Twitter world whether anyone could help him proofread his English paper.
-Brown had recently re-enrolled at Central Michigan University and started the new semester.
+Brown recently re-enrolled at Central Michigan University and started the new semester.

 ANTONIO BROWN EXPECTED TO SET OFF LEGAL BATTLE FOR $61M IN NFL-RECORD FILINGS: REPORT